dmlc/ps-lite/guide/README.md

 }
 ```

-This example can be compiled by `make -C .. guide` and run using 4 worker nodes
+Tis example can be compiled by executing `make -C .. guide` from inside the guide directory.
-and 1 server node in local machine by `./local.sh 1 4 ./example_a`.
-A possible
+It can be run using 4 worker nodes and 1 server node on the local machine by using `./local.sh 1 4 ./example_a`.
-output is
+A possible output is
 ```
 values pulled at W3: [3]: 2 2 2
 values pulled at W0: [3]: 2 2 2